Think you can only use toothpaste to brush your teeth? Here are 17 surprising second uses for toothpaste.

 Get Rid of a Scratch in Crystal

 Notice a scratch in your crystal?
 You can make it disappear in no time with a spot of toothpaste.
-After you clean your crystal, squeeze a bit of the white, non-gel kind onto a dry cloth, then wipe over the scratch.
+After you clean your crystal, squeeze a bit of white, non-gel toothpaste onto a dry cloth, then wipe over the scratch.
 Rinse it off and dry your crystal—the scratch should be gone!
 Repeat if necessary.

 Get Rid of Mice

 If you’re suffering from a mouse infestation and can see the mouse holes, smear a bit of mint toothpaste nearby and the smell will deter them.
 You can also rub toothpaste along the bottom of your baseboards and anywhere else mice may get into your home.
 Mice hate the smell of mint and will stay away.